Data Globbing with MySQL Regex

 SELECT * FROM church_attender WHERE XPATH(children,'/child/first_name') = 'Gabrielle'

 That’d be great, but I don’t have Oracle.
-However, given our experience this week with MySQL regular expressions, how unacceptable would this be:
+However, given MySQL regular expression capabilities, how unacceptable would this be:

 SELECT * FROM church_attender WHERE children LIKE '%Gabrielle%' AND children RLIKE '<children>.*<child>.*<first_name> [line break] Gabrielle </first_name>.*</child>.*</children>'